Bilbobx182/C14474048_PCMR/README.md

-This assignment is based off a dataset form reddit /r/pcmasterrace.
-A study of rigs on there from the early half of 2015.
+This assignment is based off a dataset from reddit /r/pcmasterrace.
+A study of rigs on there from the early half of 2015.The data on PCMR was given to me by /U/ Das5heep on reddit.

 There are about 5 disntictive graphs.
 -> Stem and leaf
 -> RAM